SirCypkowskyy/PepperPL-Unofficial-API-Service/README.md

 ## Installation
 Instructions on how to install `poetry` can be found [here](https://python-poetry.org/docs/#installation).

-Set up your virtual environment and install the dependencies:
+Set up your FastAPI virtual environment and install the dependencies:
 ```bash
 poetry install
 ```